 How to Automatically Link a Cell Color to Another in Excel

 While working with Microsoft Excel, colors assist us in better visualizing our data by allowing us to visually distinguish groupings of similar data.
-Often we need to link a cell to another cell in excel.
+Often we need to link a cell to another cell in Excel.
 To make the dataset more user-friendly, we can color those linked cells.
-In this article, we will demonstrate how to automatically link a cell color to another in excel.
+In this article, we will demonstrate how to automatically link a cell color to another in Excel.

 In Excel, to make the dataset more visually appealing, we can use colors in cells.
 To link a cell color to another automatically we are going to use the following dataset.
 The dataset contains some subjects in column B and marks of a student for each subject in column D. Suppose we want to automatically link cell range B5:B8 color to another cell range D5:D8.

 We can do this using Excel VBA Macros.
 With Excel VBA users can easily manipulate the data as per their preferences.
-We can use the VBA to automatically link a cell color to another cell in excel.
+We can use the VBA to automatically link a cell color to another cell in Excel.
 Let’s follow the procedures to link a cell color to another using Excel VBA.
-The code we are using to automatically link a cell color to another will change the color automatically while changing the referencing cell.f
+The code we are using to automatically link a cell color to another will change the color automatically while changing the referencing cell.

 Step-by-Step Guidelines to Automatically Link a Cell Color to Another in Excel